ok-nick/wincs/README.md

 ## FAQ

 ### Why not FUSE?
-Unfortunately, FUSE is only implemented on Unix-like operating systems.
+Unfortunately, FUSE is only implemented for Unix-like operating systems.
 Luckily, there are numerous alternatives for implementing file systems on Windows, such as `dokany` or `winfsp`.

 #### Why not `dokany`?
 `dokany` has a Rust API and is accessible using safe code.
 However, it is fairly low-level and does not have the first-class capabilities supported by `wincs`.
 Read more [here](#wincs).